Mario Pavone: Career

 Pavone's career took off in the 1960s when he toured Europe.
-Also in the 1960s, he was involved in the jazz loft era, playing in jam sessions nightly in New York City.
+In the 1960s he was also involved in the jazz loft era, playing in jam sessions nightly in New York City.

 He began performing in 1965.
 The New Haven-based Creative Musicians Improvising Forum (CMIF) was founded in 1975 by Pavone, Wadada Leo Smith, and Gerry Hemingway, influenced by Chicago's Association for the Advancement of Creative Musicians.
 His venture into composition began here.
 He was a member of Paul Bley's trio during 1968–72 and Bill Dixon's trio during the 1980s.
 He also performed with Barry Altschul, Smith, and Hemingway.

 In 1979 Pavone recorded his first album as a leader.
 He co-led a group with Anthony Braxton in the early 1990s, with Braxton on piano rather than his usual saxophones.
 In 1980 he began an 18-year musical relationship with saxophonist Thomas Chapin.
 With drummer Michael Sarin, the group recorded seven albums for Knitting Factory Records, which also released an eight-CD box set of these albums plus a live recording following Chapin's death in 1998.

 His groups have included Matt Wilson, Gerald Cleaver, Peter Madsen, Joshua Redman, Tony Malaby, Dave Douglas, Steven Bernstein, George Schuller, Craig Taborn, and Jimmy Greene.
 Over 40 recordings and several films document his compositions and performances.